microsoft/ADBench/docs/cpp/Runner.md

 Every module, for every objective it supports, defines a class that implements the corresponding templated [`ITest`](./Modules.md#itest-implementation) interface.

-There is also a one exported factory function for each such class in each module.
+There is also one exported factory function for each such class in each module.

 ## Supported Objective Types
 Currently supported objective types and their factory functions: